sakthivijay7/Gold-price-forecasting-using-Time-series-analysis-python/README.md

 # Gold-price-forecasting-using-Time-series-analysis-python
+## DATE:Apr7 -2025
-Historical data of closing price of gold XAU/USD then Timeseries forecasting using python
+Historical data of closing price of gold XAU/USD to Timeseries forecasting using python

+- Data Collection:
-Yahoo finance link to scrap historical global gold closing XUA/USD  price over the 25 years , That historical dataset to train a model ,
+Use requests and Beautifulsoup to Yahoo finance link to scrap historical global gold closing XAU/USD  price over the 25 years.

-Using Multifil Regression algorithmns,
+- Data handle:
+pandas to read the dataset and remove unwanted symbols(doller sign)

+- Model Train:
+Train a model with multiple Regression alogrithmns for comparision.

+- Model save:
-Trained models store in the pickle file,
+Trained models store in the pickle file.

+- Forecasting:
-DATETIME features extraction then time series forecasting it
+DATETIME to features extraction than trainded model to perform time series forecasting.
 ![Gold_forecast](https://github.com/user-attachments/assets/446300fa-a548-4c09-ba09-067bafe595e2)